 Program costs are equivalent to an on-campus semester at Wheaton (full tuition; double/triple dorm room; full board-18 AYCE meal plan) and cover tuition, room and board, orientation fees, textbooks, land travel in México, excursions, a weekly transportation allowance, and a stipend for airfare equivalent to airfare from Chicago.
 This does not cover passport fees and other personal expenses.
 Financial aid is available for the program on the same basis as that of an on-campus semester.

-Dr. Tim Klingler, Assistant Professor of Spanish
+Dr. Tim Klingler, Senior Lecturer of Spanish

 I am delighted to be serving as the Program Director for the Wheaton in Mexico (WIM) program.
 My family and I were privileged to lead the program in 2014, 2016, and 2018.
 A Political Science and Spanish double major at Wheaton, I studied in Costa Rica the spring of my sophomore year.
 My semester abroad enriched my Wheaton education and transformed my faith and Christian worldview, my personal interests, and my vocational journey.